KennethHefford/KennethHefford_T1A2/readme.md

 ![Colour 3](<docs/Colour 3.png>)

-The colours were also used to provide website accessibility.
+The colours were used to provide website accessibility.
 Colour 1 is used to guide the viewer to the most important links by being quite bold in comparison to the background.

 ![Bold Colour](<docs/khefford.io colour scheme.png>)